FAQ: Proper Car Seat Fit and Use

 No. Car seat accessories are not crash tested and therefore do not meet federal safety standards.
 Many car seat accessories (even ones that claim to be safe) can pose more risk for injury or death in the event of a crash.
 So, no matter how comfortable, convenient or cute they may seem, it’s best to skip any accessories that were not included (or are not approved for use) with your seat by the original manufacturer.

-Is it safe for kids to wear a jacket in their car seat?
+Is it safe for babies and kids to wear a jacket in their car seat?

 It is generally best for kids to wear a single, thin layer of clothing for them to be securely fastened in their car seat.
 Therefore, we do not recommend putting your child in their seat while wearing a coat or jacket, regardless of how thin it may be.